Body image

 Body image is a person's thoughts, feelings and perception of the aesthetics or sexual attractiveness of their own body.
 The concept of body image is used in several disciplines, including neuroscience, psychology, medicine, psychiatry, psychoanalysis, philosophy, cultural and feminist studies; the media also often uses the term.
 Across these disciplines, there is no single consensus definition, but broadly speaking, body image consists of the ways people view themselves; their memories, experiences, assumptions, and comparisons about their appearances; and their overall attitudes towards their respective appearances (including but not limited to their skin tone, height and weight) all of which are shaped by prevalent social and cultural ideals.

 Body image can be negative and diminishing ("body negativity"), positive ("body positivity") or neutral in character.
 A person with a negative body image may feel self-conscious or ashamed and may feel that others are more attractive.
 In a time when social media use is pervasive, people of different ages are affected emotionally and mentally by the appearance ideals set by the society they live in.
 These standards can contribute in part to body shaming – the act of humiliating an individual by mocking or making critical comments about a person's physiological appearance.

 Often, people who have a low body image will try to alter their bodies in some way, such as by dieting or by undergoing cosmetic surgery.
 Such behavior creates body dissatisfaction and higher risks of eating disorders, isolation, and mental illnesses in the long term.
 In eating disorders, a negative body image may also lead to body image disturbance, an altered perception of the whole one's body.
 Body dissatisfaction also characterizes body dysmorphic disorder, an obsessive-compulsive disorder defined by concerns about some specific aspect of one's body (usually face, skin or hair), which is severely flawed and warrants exceptional measures to hide or fix.
 On the other hand, positive body image consists of perceiving one's appearance neutrally or positively, celebrating and appreciating one's body including its functionality, and understanding that one's appearance does not reflect one's character or worth.

 Many factors contribute to a person's body image, including family dynamics, mental illness, biological predispositions and environmental causes for obesity or malnutrition, and cultural expectations (e.g., media and politics).
-People who are either underweight or overweight can have poor body image.
+Anyone can have positive or negative body image, regardless of appearance, because of this.

 A 2007 report by the American Psychological Association found that a culture-wide sexualization of girls and women was contributing to increased female anxiety associated with body image.
 An Australian government Senate Standing Committee report on the sexualization of children in the media reported similar findings associated with body image.
 However, other scholars have expressed concern that these claims are not based on solid data.